 2. On my commute home recently (which is so often the cause of many angry expletives, because I seemingly share my journey with a group of lobotomised morons), I became irrationally – and, I accept, completely disproportionately – incensed by the rear end of a Land Rover Discovery:

 The reason for my rage?
 Well, that would be the slight asymmetry.
 I know it’s irrational, but I can handle a registration plate being completely to one side, such as in former Discovery models like this one:

-But to have the registration plate marginally off-centre is utterly fucking pointless.
-I even pointed this out to my wife, and she just glared at me again, which I now know is her way of agreeing with me entirely;
+However, to have the registration plate marginally off-centre is utterly fucking pointless.
+I even pointed this out to my wife, and she just glared at me again, which I now know is her way of agreeing with me entirely.

 3. Even more recently (read: within the last half an hour), I pondered over an appropriate title for this week’s entry, and having settled on Oasis’ song, I honestly switched between ‘Don’t Blog Back In Anger’ and ‘Don’t Look Blog In Anger’ so many times, I wanted to physically hurt myself.

 The thing is, ‘Don’t Blog Back in Anger’ definitely works better as a phrase, but then I’m replacing the word ‘Look’ rather than the word ‘Back’, and the latter begins with a ‘B’.
 This goes against everything I stand for, because I have always tried to substitute the word Blog for something similar in whichever phrase or title I have settled on for that week’s entry (or, even better, something that actually rhymes with blog – but, I’ll be honest, I’m running out of those), and it got me really quite mad.